zydee3/SpriteDCGAN/README.md

 # DCGAN
-This is my implementation of a Deep Convolutional Generative Adversarial Network (DCGAN).
-GANs are inherently unstable due to the adversarial nature of the generator and discriminator, however efforts in related research have focused on and improved the balance between the adversarial relationship.
-My interest with this project is to study these techniques and to experiment with ways of improving this balance.
+This repository contains my implementation of a Deep Convolutional Generative Adversarial Network (DCGAN), a type of neural network architecture under the Generative Adversarial Networks (GANs) umbrella.
+GANs are known for their adversarial nature, leading to inherent instability during training.
+Recent research has made strides in balancing this adversarial relationship, and this project explores those techniques, aiming to enhance stability and performance further.

 # Data Set
-The data set for this model is a combination of sprites from various online sources such as MapleStory, free game asset forums, and results from google images.
-The data was manually cleaned and fed into the network as a 64x64x4 image.
-Due to some of the material being copyrighted by certain entities, I cannot provide the data set.
+The dataset comprises sprites sourced from various online platforms, including MapleStory, free game asset forums, and Google Images.
+Each sprite was manually cleaned and preprocessed to fit the input dimensions of 64x64x4.
+Due to copyright restrictions, the dataset itself cannot be shared.

 # Implementation
-The base for this project was the example implementation of a vanilla DCGAN by PyTorch[1].
+The project builds upon a basic DCGAN framework provided by PyTorch [1].

-In addition, I added a linear layer, cosine annealing, gradient clipping, mixed precision training, and a few other things to assist the model to stabalize its losses.
-Further advancements were fueled by existing papers whose focus was to also improving the quality and stability of DCGANs.
-[1] was an original idea, however I do not claim to be the first to think of it.
+Additional modifications include the introduction of a linear layer, cosine annealing, gradient clipping, and mixed precision training.
+Further advances were inspired by existing literature focusing on DCGAN quality and stability improvements.
+The first point was an original idea, and thus no reference, however I do not claim to be the first to implement it.

 1. **Dynamic Adversarial Training Frequency** - The training frequency of either adversary is the number of times the adversary is trained